divanshu-garg/learning-react/03-episode-2-igniting-our-app/README.md

 when trying to run our code right now we might face an error. we have used import statement in our App.js file which is not normally supported in javascript.
 - so we need to the the browser that our script is not a normal browser script but a module. to do this add a `type = module` attribute to our script in the index.html file

+# At this point I faced a bug while trying to build project using parcel for the first time with npm. scratched my head on it for 2+ hours and finally settled with switching from npm to yarn. works fine finally with yarn but still face the same bug with npm